adaltas/node-each/README.md

 ## Dealing with errors

-The iteration is stopped on error.
+Iterations are stopped on error.

 With synchronous functions or when the concurrency mode is sequential, it behaves like `Promise.all`.
 On error, no additionnal function is scheduled for execution and the returned promise is rejected.